How long do the myofunctional therapy exercises take each day?

 Aside from targeted exercises, your child may benefit from orthodontic treatment, tongue and lip-tie surgery (performed with a gentle laser), and at-home care advice.

-Your child’s pediatric dentist in Highlands Ranch will evaluate their symptoms and anatomical structure to create a custom treatment plan that addresses their specific issues.
-We will also discuss the findings with you and lay out the various treatment options so you can make informed decisions about your dental care.
+Your child’s pediatric dentist in Highlands Ranch will evaluate their symptoms and anatomical structure to create a comprehensive diagnostic roadmap.
+We will discuss our findings with you and lay out the best treatment pathways, including specialist referrals, so you can make informed decisions about your child’s care.

 Contact Our Dental Team Today